Peddie Summer Seminars include "COVID, Squirrels and Risk," "Election 2020," "Scottish Highland Dancing" and a book club.

 “It might seem embarrassing to learn a dance in a class of peers, but everyone is so friendly, and mistakes are part of the lessons,” said Arantxa Galvan ’21.

 Junior Kate Guittari was happy to have a chance to learn about subjects outside of the standard curriculum with her peers and teachers, who provided much-needed comfort during an uncertain time.
-She signed up for three diverse seminars: “Service and Sacrifice,” “Cool Math Videos” and “Comedy Improv.”
+She signed up for three diverse seminars: “Service and Sacrifice: A Search for Team,” “Cool Math Videos” and “Comedy Improv.”

 “‘Cool Math Videos’ was taught by my former math teacher, and I learned about areas of math I never knew existed.
 And ‘Comedy Improv’ made for a lighter outlet during the pandemic.”